mackmn06/Augmentative-and-Alternative-Communication-with-AI/README.md

 ## Summary

-Describe briefly in 2-3 sentences what your project is about.
+% Describe briefly in 2-3 sentences what your project is about.
 About 250 characters is a nice length!

+The purpose of this project is to use AI to augment existing AAC (augmentative and alternative communication) devices for people with disabilities affecting communication.

 ## Background

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?

-This is how you make a list, if you need one:
+AAC is probably most widely known for its use by nonspeaking autistic people.
+However, there is a wide range of other disabilities that can also affect communication and which may be supported with AAC, including:

+* dementia
+* strokes
+* traumatic brain injuries
-* problem 1
+* brain cancers
+* motor neuron diseases
-* problem 2
+* cerebral palsy
-* etc.
+* and more

+Despite AAC's association with autism, non-autistic people have a good reason to be invested in quality AAC-- on the one hand, they can be affected by the aforementioned communication disorders at any time in their lives, and on the other hand, they may meet, work with, or become the relative of a nonspeaking autistic person at some point in their lives and they would benefit from being able to communicate more effectively with one another.

 ## How is it used?